SarthakMakhija/heap-file/README.md

 - Put : puts a KeyValuePair

 # Open
-- Meta pages are not implemented
+- No support for meta pages which means index file does not get read again
 - No support for concurrency

 # Implementation details